 SECTION CG102 DEFINITIONS

 CG102 ALL-ELECTRIC BUILDING.
-A building using no purchased energy other than electricity. that contains no combustion equipment, or plumbing for combustion equipment, installed within the building or building site.
+A building using no purchased energy other than electricity when utility power is available. that contains no combustion equipment, or plumbing for combustion equipment, installed within the building or building site.

 CG102 APPLIANCE.
 A device or apparatus that is manufactured and designed to utilize energy and for which this code provides specific requirements.